Tokyo Travel Guide

 The sheer size of Tokyo means you'll never run out of things to see and do.
-Start by scaling the 634m-high (2,080 ft) Sky Tree, the world's second tallest structure after Dubai's Burj Khalifa.
-On a clear day you can see the whole Tokyo metropolitan area and as far as Mount Fuji.
+Start by scaling the 634m-high (2,080 ft) SkyTree, an observation tower which is also the world's second-tallest structure after Dubai's Burj Khalifa.
+On a clear day, you can see the whole Tokyo metropolitan area and as far as Mount Fuji.

 Anime lovers should take the train to the suburb of Mitaka to visit the stunning Studio Ghibli museum.
 Replete with classic characters from the films of Hayao Miyazaki, it offers an amazing insight into modern Japanese culture.
-Afterwards, head back to Shinjuku Station and lose yourself in the maze of shops and restaurants underneath this vast, ultra modern terminal.
+Afterwards, head back to Shinjuku Station and lose yourself in the maze of shops and restaurants underneath this vast, ultra-modern terminal.

 Go shopping in high-end Ginza or try and fit in with the cool kids in ultra-hip Harajuku.
-The latter is the best place to see Tokyo's most out there, cosplay fashions.
+The latter is the best place to see Tokyo's most out-there cosplay fashions.

 Grab a beer with the city's salarymen in any of the small Izakayas around Shibuya Station, or sink shochu or sake in the tiny bars which hide behind curtains down every alleyway in the centre of the city.
 Then hit a karaoke bar or practice your gaming skills in the countless, skull-thumping arcades of Akihabara.

 Be sure to kick back in a public bath where locals love to go for a gossip after a long day in the office.
 And take time to visit incense-shrouded shrines and get a minute's peace away from the throb of the city.